ramniwashkumar/Relevel_practice/README.md

 Data Set Details: Data set comprises of columns including id, price, year, mileage, city, state, vin, make, and model

+Question 2: Perform EDA on the sales of cars across regions and visualize them in the most appropriate manner.

 Question 3: You are an analytics person, you have been assigned a task to perform a quality analysis of cars based on year of manufacturer, mileage, model, make, state.
 Write a program to perform this analysis and visualize the output followed by your study and conclusion.